jheffat/DPJ/README.md

 # 🔐 DPJ - CLI Data Cryptographic Tool

 **DPJ** is a command-line data encryption tool, an improvement of [Fixor](https://github.com/jheffat/-FiXOR) 2.50(Discontinued).
-The Name Fixor changed to DPJ, is faster, more secure, and packed with new features designed to keep your data safe.
+The Name Fixor changed to DPJ in honor of the my first encryption tool developed in QBasic and Visual Basic (2003–2007), DPJ is faster, more secure, and packed with new features designed to keep your data safe.
 Is a lightweight CLI tool, encrypt/decrypt files securely using custom-built methods.
 Good tool to encrypt your work projects or your sensitive data(documents, PDFs, photos, videos, etc.). -->✨ [Changelog](https://github.com/jheffat/DPJ/blob/main/CHANGELOG.md)

 ## ❓Why the name change?

 The original name, Fixor, was chosen because the first version of the tool used only XOR-based encryption with a fixed key in 2021.
 As the project evolved to include more advanced cryptographic mechanisms, the name no longer reflected its capabilities.

-DPJ has a deeper significance: it was the name of my first encryption tool, created in 2002 with QBASIC(CLI) later VB(GUI).
+DPJ has a deeper significance: it was the name of my first encryption tool, created in 2001 with QBASIC(CLI) later in 2005 with VB(GUI).
 Bringing the name back honors that origin while also marking the maturity of this version.

-This release marks a turning point — DPJ is no longer a simple XOR tool, but a full encryption system with real linear complexity...🔜nonlinear
+This release marks a turning point — DPJ is no longer a simple XOR tool, but a full encryption system with real IV, linear & nonlinear complexity...

 ## 🧾 Features

 - 🔒 **Fast Encrypt & Decrypt Files**, using custom-built  encryption.
+- 🌀 **Nonlinear Transformation Support**, Integrated AES-like S-box, P-box, XOR mixing & byte inversion.
+Improves resistance to differential and linear cryptanalysis.
 - ⚡ **IV Support**,  Uses a cryptographically secure IV to ensure ciphertext uniqueness, even with the same key and plaintext.
 - 🧠 **Choose or Autogenerate Passphrase**, for encryption
 - 🚫 **No Overwrites**, a file will not be altered if the provided passphrase is incorrect.
 DPJ detects if a file is encrypted and prevents redundant encryption.
-- 🔑 **KDF Support**, Passphrases are transformed via a `Key Derivation Function` before use, making brute-force attempts extremely difficult.
+- 🔐 **KDF Support**, Passphrases are transformed via a `Key Derivation Function` before use, making brute-force attempts extremely difficult.
+- 🔑 **Key Schedule Support**, a process that expands the main encryption key(KDF) into multiple round keys used throughout the encryption rounds to enhance security.
 - 🧂 **Secure Password Hashing**, stored in encrypted metadata
 - 🧬 **Encrypted Metadata with AES**, Used to protect internal config
 - 🔍 **File Scan Mode**, to check encryption details